Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A Product Owner or Product Manager should typically own decisions such as:

-- Which customer problem to address
+- Customer problems and outcomes
-- Feature priority
+- Feature and roadmap priorities
-- Roadmap sequencing
 - Release scope
 - Product trade-offs
 - Acceptance criteria
-- Which outcomes to measure
-- Whether to defer lower-value functionality

 These are product-value decisions.